Leigheas/Insane-UO/Scripts/ReadMe.md

 All scripts are self contained and will run on their own without needing any additional files.<br>
 <br>
 credits:<br>
-thomasthorun from UOA for the bod maker script, I just fixed the gumpid to work with IUO and fixed 8t not using runic tools<br>
+thomasthorun from UOA for the bod maker script, I just fixed the gumpid to work with IUO and fixed it not using runic tools<br>
 omgarturo https://github.com/GloriousRedLeader/omgarturo/ for code for bod collection and tile data

 <a href= https://github.com/Leigheas/Insane-UO/blob/main/Scripts/bod_maker.py>Bod Maker</a><br>